-Corpus A - Strategic Studies Institute - US Army War College Let us identify, characterise and present hierarchically the semantic patterns about Ukraine in the context of Russia that were documented based on reading and summarising the relevant concordances in Corpus A (see Table 1).
+Corpus A - Strategic Studies Institute - US Army War College

+Let us identify, characterise and present hierarchically the semantic patterns about Ukraine in the context of Russia that were documented based on reading and summarising the relevant concordances in Corpus A (see Table 1).

-The semantic focus of the US Strategic Studies Institute's works, as reflected in Semantic pattern I with the largest number of concordances, is
+The semantic focus of the US Strategic Studies Institute's works, as reflected in Semantic pattern 1 with the largest number of concordances, is

-Semantic patterns Number of % of the total Rank oemanie paccerns concordances number Russia's Economic and Political Pressure on 66.
-I Ukraine 51 66,2 I NATO, Europe and the United States are inter- 2 ested in Ukraine's economy but have refused to 20 25,9 2 guarantee its security.
-Ukrainian authorities' inconsistency in foreign 6 3 policy 6 7,7 3 Total 77 100 economic instruments: a ban on Ukrainian imports, gas wars (cutting off or raising gas prices due to a non-Russian-centric policy and refusal to give up nuclear weapons), and Russian capital expansion in the Ukrainian economy;
+- Semantic patterns % of the total Rank

+concordances number

+Russia's Economic and Political Pressure on FX 66,2

+1 Ukraine 51 00,2

+2 NATO, Europe and the United States are inter-

+ested in Ukraine's economy but have refused to 20 25,9 2

+guarantee its security.

+Ukrainian authorities' inconsistency in foreign 6

+3 policy 0 7,7 5

+Total 77 100